sailoog/openplotter-documentation/en/how_does_it_work.md

 ## Uses

-Diferent pieces of software and hardware need different data streams.
+Different pieces of software and hardware need different data streams.

-The old good NMEA 0183 is used for:
+The good old NMEA 0183 is a readable serial protocol used for:

 * Most current PC, tablets and mobile software.
 * The internal chartplotter, OpenCPN.
-* With OpenPlotter tools we can build obsolete, non-standar, proprietary and missing NMEA 0183 sentences from Signal K.
+* With OpenPlotter tools, we can build obsolete, non-standard, proprietary and missing NMEA 0183 sentences from Signal K.

-The standard on CAN-BUS networks in vehicles, NMEA 2000, is used for:
+NMEA 2000 is special CAN-BUS protocol.
+It's advantage is the data security.
+It is popular in the automotive industrie.
+NMEA 2000, is used for:

 * Most modern boats \(plotter, engine...\).
 * Very little software.